An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 Then for any $x$ such that the contour $C$ contains $p^i x$ and $p^{i+1}/x$ for all $i\ge 0$,

 In particular, if $H_{n-1}(x)$ is a $BC_1$-symmetric theta function of degree $n-1$, then

 \end{thm}

-\begin{proof} If replace $F_n(z;v)$ by its definition, the result is an $n+1$-dimensional contour integral over $C^{n+1}$.
+\begin{proof} If replace $F_n(z;v)$ by its def\/inition, the result is an $n+1$-dimensional contour integral over $C^{n+1}$.
 Moreover, the integrand is very nearly symmetric between $z$ and the remaining $n$ integration variables.
 To be precise, if we write the original integration variable as $z_0$, then the resulting integrand is a $BC_{n+1}$-symmetric factor multiplied by

 which is invariant under the subgroup $BC_1\times BC_n$.
 If we average the integrand over $BC_{n+1}$, this will not change the integral, as the contour is $BC_{n+1}$-invariant.
 We can thus replace the above factor by the average over cosets: